 The wedding cake is the showpiece of any modern wedding.
 Elaborately decorated and often costing thousands of dollars, the bride's cake is one of the key features of the wedding reception.
-For as long as people have celebrated special occasions, milestones like weddings were the time at which the best and most costly foods were served.
-This is a look back at the origins of the wedding cake, cake traditions, and the decidedly modern direction that wedding cakes have taken in recent years.
+For as long as people have celebrated special occasions, milestones like weddings have been the time when the best and most costly foods are served.

 It is believed that the custom of the wedding cake dates back to Roman times.
 The baked good served at a Roman wedding, however, bore no resemblance to the sweet confection that we now associate with weddings.
-The Romans made not a sugary cake, but rather a loaf of barley bread.
-Not only was the Roman idea of a wedding bread different than our own cake, but the ritual involving it was also somewhat different than the cake cutting ritual to which we are accustomed.
-When the barley bread was served, the groom would eat part of the loaf, and then break the rest of it over his new bride's head.
-This act was to symbolize his dominance over her, and the rather barbaric sentiment probably has a lot to do with why this particular bit of wedding tradition has long since been abandoned.
+The Romans made, not a sugary cake, but rather a loaf of barley bread.
+Not only was the Roman idea of a wedding bread different from our own cake, but the ritual involving it was also somewhat different from the cake-cutting ritual to which we are accustomed.
+When the barley bread was served, the groom would eat part of the loaf and then break the rest of it over his new bride's head.
+This act was intended to symbolize his dominance over her, and the rather barbaric sentiment probably has a lot to do with why this particular bit of wedding tradition has long since been abandoned.

 The Grand White Wedding Cake

-White frosting on a wedding cake had a very important significance even before then, however.
-To create a pure white frosting required a great deal of finely refined white sugar, which was a rare and costly ingredient in the 19th century.
+White frosting on a wedding cake, however, had a very important significance even before then.
+Creating a pure white frosting required a great deal of finely refined white sugar, which was a rare and costly ingredient in the 19th century.
 Therefore, the brighter white the icing on the cake, the more wealthy the bride's family appeared to be.
 The cakes were at times also decorated with costly ornaments such as fresh flowers and even real pearls.
 Today, such a status would be achieved not by using white frosting, as it is readily available, but by hiring a celebrity baker to create an outrageously ornate confection for the wedding.
-The height of the wedding cake is another way in which brides can allude to the cost of the cake, and therefore the affluence of her wedding.
-It should be noted, however, that celebrity bakers like Sylvia Weinstock strongly refute the idea of wedding cakes as status symbols.
+The height of the wedding cake is another way in which brides can allude to the cost of the cake and, therefore, the affluence of her wedding.
+It should be noted, however, that celebrity bakers such as Sylvia Weinstock strongly refute the idea of wedding cakes as status symbols.
 Despite the fact that her cakes can cost over $10,000, she always urges brides to order only as much cake as they can afford.

 Victorian and European Wedding Cake Customs

-A very sweet custom arose in Victorian England which involved placing silver charms into the wedding cake.
-Each charm was tied on a ribbon, and would be baked into the cake or inserted under a layer to be pulled out by one of the bridesmaids at the reception.
+A very sweet custom arose in Victorian England that involved placing silver charms into the wedding cake.
+Each charm was tied onto a ribbon and would be baked into the cake or inserted under a layer to be pulled out by one of the bridesmaids at the reception.
 The charms had special meanings, and whichever symbol a bridal attendant pulled represented what her future would bring.
-The wedding ring charm indicated that the young lady would be married within a year, the anchor stood for adventure, the coin for prosperity, the four leaf clover or horseshoe for luck, and the thimble for spinsterhood.
-The tradition of Victorian wedding charms is alive and well today, particularly in the Southern United States, however most brides no longer include the unpopular thimble charm!
+The wedding ring charm indicated that the young lady would be married within a year, the anchor stood for adventure, the coin for prosperity, the four-leaf clover or horseshoe for luck, and the thimble for spinsterhood.
+The tradition of Victorian wedding charms is alive and well today, particularly in the Southern United States; however, most brides no longer include the unpopular thimble charm!

-Other European countries have wedding cake customs which are entirely different than the tiered frosted confection commonly served in British and American weddings.
-In France, the traditional wedding dessert is a croquembouche, a tall stacked pyramid of profiteroles (cream filled pastries) which are drizzled with caramel and sometimes chocolate.
+Other European countries have wedding cake customs that are entirely different from the tiered frosted confection commonly served at British and American weddings.
+In France, the traditional wedding dessert is a croquembouche, which is a tall, stacked pyramid of profiteroles (cream-filled pastries) that are drizzled with caramel and, sometimes, chocolate.
 Customary decorations for a croquembouche include sugared almonds, flowers, and ribbons.
-In Germany, the newlyweds share a rich sponge cake with liquers, jam, and sometimes marzipan or nougat.
+In Germany, the newlyweds share a rich sponge cake with liqueurs, jam, and sometimes marzipan or nougat.
 The wedding cake is then frosted in either fondant or chocolate ganache.
 A very interesting difference between French and German wedding cakes and our own cakes is that they are never artificially colored.
-The towering croquembouche or the rich German cake are displayed in the natural colors of the ingredients used to make them.
+The towering croquembouche, or the rich German cake, is displayed in the natural colors of the ingredients used to make them.

-The hardness of Royal Icing was one of the origins of the custom in which the bride and groom cut the cake together.
-At one time, the bride would slice the cake herself, but as cakes grew larger, and the frosting harder to support the layers, cutting into it was actually pretty challenging.
-Thus the tradition of the groom placing his hand over the bride's to cut the first piece of wedding cake, which was both practical and a nice way to show how the newlyweds would work together when faced with a difficult task.
+The hardness of royal icing was one of the origins of the custom in which the bride and groom cut the cake together.
+At one time, the bride would slice the cake herself, but as cakes grew larger and the frosting became harder in order to support the layers, cutting into it was actually pretty challenging.
+Thus the tradition of the groom placing his hand over the bride's to cut the first piece of wedding cake was both practical and a nice way to show how the newlyweds would work together when faced with a difficult task.
 The moment of the reception in which the newlyweds feed each other a bite of the first slice of cake symbolizes that they will always provide for each other in their marriage.
-Knowing that, the alternative in which the bride and groom smash cake into one another's faces is not only in poor taste, but makes for pretty disheartening symbolism!
+Knowing that, the alternative in which the bride and groom smash cake into one another's faces is not only in poor taste but makes for pretty disheartening symbolism!

 Many modern brides eschew the traditional bride and groom figurines, although there is a lively demand for vintage cake toppers.
-Some of the most sought after were made in Germany in the 1920s and '30s.
+Some of the most sought-after ones were made in Germany in the 1920s and '30s.
 As virtually all of the tiny brides and grooms were made with white skin, there are some highly collectible vintage cake toppers in antique shops which had been repainted by African-American couples in the first half of the 20th century to resemble their own skin tone.
-Specialty toppers featuring the groom in military attire are also among the more rare and desirable for brides with an interest in vintage wedding paraphernalia.
+Specialty toppers featuring the groom in military attire are also among the more rare and desirable toppers for brides who have an interest in vintage wedding paraphernalia.

 Wedding cakes remained fairly predictable in design well into the 1970s.
-The white tiered cake, possibly with columns, decorated with the bride and groom figurines on top was standard.
-Ever fashion forward, Miss Jacqueline Bouvier broke with custom when she opted for flowers on top her her cake at her wedding to John F. Kennedy.
+The white tiered cake (possibly with columns) decorated with the bride and groom figurines on top was standard.
+Ever fashion forward, Miss Jacqueline Bouvier broke with custom when she opted for flowers on top of her cake at her wedding to John F. Kennedy.
 It would be a surprise to many modern brides to learn that flowers were a non-traditional cake topper in the 1950s.

 Sylvia Weinstock and Martha Stewart Change Wedding Cakes Forever

 Sylvia Weinstock's wedding cakes were a major departure from the standards in the 1970s.
-She would only frost in buttercream, due to its superior flavor.
-Even to this day, Weinstock will not cover a cake in the rolled fondant which is so popular.
-The “Queen of Cakes”, as she is known, uses buttercream to create a variety of classic icing finishes, upon which she will add the lavish decorations for which her cakes are renowned.
-The frosting finishes are: smooth, Cornelli (lace), latticework, basketweave, dotted Swiss and grouped dotted Swiss.
+She would only frost in buttercream due to its superior flavor.
+Even to this day, Weinstock will not cover a cake in the rolled fondant that is so popular.
+The “Queen of Cakes,” as she is known, uses buttercream to create a variety of classic icing finishes, upon which she will add the lavish decorations for which her cakes are renowned.
+The frosting finishes include smooth, Cornelli (lace), latticework, basketweave, dotted Swiss, and grouped dotted Swiss.
 Perhaps the one thing for which Sylvia Weinstock's cakes became most famous is their abundance of handmade sugar flowers.
-The incredibly time consuming process of handcrafting every single perfect blossom, stem, and leaf on a wedding cake accounts for the hefty price tags paid for their wedding cakes by celebrities such as Donald Trump, Michael Douglas, and Mariah Carey.
+The incredibly time-consuming process of handcrafting every single perfect blossom, stem, and leaf on a wedding cake accounts for the hefty price tags paid for their wedding cakes by celebrities such as Donald Trump, Michael Douglas, and Mariah Carey.
 Of course, not all of Ms. Weinstock's brides and grooms are famous; as word of her talent spread, so did the desire for one of her couture cakes among discriminating brides of all walks of life.

 Modern Showpiece Wedding Cakes

 Without a doubt, the wedding cake has always been one of the central parts of the reception.
-In fact, when Lady Diana Spencer wed Prince Charles in 1981, a duplicate was made of the 5 foot tall marzipan confection, just in case the original was somehow damaged.
+In fact, when Lady Diana Spencer wed Prince Charles in 1981, a duplicate was made of the five-foot-tall marzipan confection just in case the original was somehow damaged.
 The difference is that modern brides expect their confections to express their personality or match the theme of their wedding in a way that was unimagined in the past.
 White cakes remain popular, but colorful bridal cakes have really come into their own as well.
 Flowers, either fresh or sugar, are favorite decorations for more classic contemporary wedding cakes, but bakers and brides are also not afraid to venture into more unusual designs.
-Crisp patterns rendered in rolled fondant are very popular, as are cakes which mimic something luxurious, like a stack of Tiffany blue gift boxes.
-Monograms, either in frosting, or emblazoned in dazzling crystalsfor cake toppers are a hot way to personalize a wedding cake.
+Crisp patterns rendered in rolled fondant are very popular, as are cakes that mimic something luxurious, such as a stack of Tiffany Blue Boxes.
+Monograms, either in frosting or emblazoned in dazzling crystals, for cake toppers are a hot way to personalize a wedding cake.